 The checks generally include affordability, employment status, court judgements, electoral roll check, date of birth check, checks on previous addresses, reference from a previous landlord and employment references too.
-BLA members and non embers have access to full credit & referencing service.
+BLA members and non-embers have access to full credit & referencing service.

-How to Prepare a property for renting
+How to Prepare property for rent

 Neutral colours are more appealing to prospective tenants as this allows renters to picture themselves living in the space.
 This also makes it easier for each check-in/check-out.